AY2526S1-CS2103T-W14-1/tp/docs/UserGuide.md

 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
 * `delete n/John Doe` deletes the person with the exact name "John Doe"

-### Assign a person an assignment : `assign`
+### Assign an assignment to a person : `assign`

-Assign the specified person a particular assignment.
+Assigns a particular assignment to the specified person.

 Format: `assign a/ASSIGNMENT_NAME n/NAME`